Detecting dependence structure: visualization and inference: New test of global independence

-We have selected the test statistic HHG as a benchmark as it is one of the best solutions when not very sophisticated deviations from independence are expected.
-For detailed evidence, see \cite{Heller13,Heller16}, \cite{Reshef18}, and \cite{Cmiel}.

-We have also calibrated our statistic $T_n$ to be stable and powerful in standard settings.
-Too much smoothing (small $t(n)$) results in better detection ability for centrally located allocations of mass, but is not profitable for alternative allocations.
-Similarly, a very dense grid (large $d(n)$) increases sensitivity for some extreme local deviations, but induces some cost for less sophisticated cases, as critical values grow (slowly) with $d(n)$.
-Fig. A2 in Appendix A.1 provides some hints about this tendency.

-The simulation results favour HHG, $T_n$ and their combination HHG$/T_n$ over $\tau_n^*$, Max BET and Ensemble BET.
+In turn, in the whole study, the tests HHG and $T_n$ yield stable and high powers.
+We have discovered a situation where $T_n$ is relatively weak (with the present sample size).
+HHG is slightly more powerful than $T_n$ in several regression models, while $T_n$ slightly outperforms HHG under classical bivariate copulas.
+The statistic HHG/$T_n$ nicely exploits and matches the advantages of both components and is the best (in terms of empirical power) test in our study.
+In general, our simulations exhibit that this group of tests is qualitatively different from the more classical competitors, which we have investigated, and favour HHG, $T_n$ and their combination HHG/${T_n}$ over them.

 The test statistic $T_n$ is simple and intuitive, while the pertinent framework and tools allow us to see which data features lead to rejection of the independence hypothesis.
-Moreover, it should be admitted that data processing (e.g. estimating $p$-values) with use of HHG and, hence, HHG/$T_n$ is very time consuming.
+The simulated power in Table \ref{tab1} and Table A.1 was obtained with a smoothing parameter $t(n)$ of 0.95.
+Increasing or decreasing the level of smoothing in $T_n$ has a predictable effect on the associated empirical powers and allows the construction of tests that place greater emphasis on detecting very smooth or strong local deviations from independence; some evidence can be found in Appendix A.2.
+Moreover, it should be admitted that data processing (e.g. estimating $p$-values) with the use of HHG and hence HHG/$T_n$ is very time consuming.
 In contrast, the related computations for $T_n$ itself are very fast.
+For more details on the last point, see Appendix A.1.
 In conclusion, the above makes $T_n$ a very competitive solution.